WohlSoft/SDL-Mixer-X/docs/index.md

 # How to use library

 ## Include
-The API is fully compatible with original SDL Mixer with exception of new added functions and different header name
+The API is fully compatible with original SDL Mixer and can be used as a drop-in replacement of original SDL Mixer with exception of a different header name
 ```cpp
 #include <SDL2/SDL_mixer_ext.h>
 ```